Each year, Abu Dhabi Art collaborates with artists to create the fair’s visual campaign.

 Mohammed Kazem is represented by Dubai based Gallery Isabelle

-Mohammed KazemDirections 2005-2013 (Walking on Water, UAE Pavilion, 55th Venice Biennale, 2013),
+Mohammed KazemDirections, 2005-2013 (Walking on Water, UAE Pavilion, 55th Venice Biennale, 2013)

-2005-2013Photo credit: The National Pavilion UAE – La Biennale di Venezia
+Colour videoPhoto credit: The National Pavilion UAE – La Biennale di Venezia

 Courtesy of the Artist, and The National Pavilion of the UAEMohamed Ahmed Ibrahim is represented by Dubai based Gallery Lawrie Shabibi